Ian Happ Player Props: Cubs vs. Brewers

 Ian Happ At The Plate

-- Happ leads Chicago with 72 hits and an OBP of .380 this season.
+- Happ leads Chicago with an OBP of .380 this season while batting .254 with 57 walks and 31 runs scored.

-- Among qualified hitters in baseball, his batting average ranks 80th, his on-base percentage ranks 12th, and he is 99th in the league in slugging.
+- Among qualifying hitters in baseball, he ranks 83rd in batting average, 12th in on-base percentage, and 100th in slugging.

-- He has homered in 7.5% of his games this year, and 2% of his trips to the dish.
+- In 7.4% of his games this season, he has gone deep, and 2% of his trips to the plate.

-- Happ has had an RBI in 22 games this season (27.5%), including 11 multi-RBI outings (13.8%).
-He has also driven in three or more of his team's runs in four contests.
+- In 27.2% of his games this season, Happ has had at least one RBI.
+He's picked up more than one in 13.6% and driven in three or more of his team's runs in four contests.

-- He has scored in 24 games this season, with multiple runs six times.
+- He has scored in 24 games this season (29.6%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.